crawfxrd/gba-dev-rs/README.md

 ## Running

-Cargo is configured to run the target with mGBA.
+Cargo is configured to run the target with mGBA, and assumes the binary is called `mgba`.
+If the mGBA binary uses a different name (e.g., `mgba-sdl`, `mgba-qt`), modify the `runner` value in `.cargo/config`.

 ```
 cargo xrun -- -3